Zenithsiz/ist-ddrs-lab2/typst/exercises/14.typ

 	caption: [Results]
 )

-#indent_par[Although the kleinrock approximation never enters the confidence intervals obtained from the `pnet` simulator, for lower values of $ρ$, it is close to the confidence intervals.
+#indent_par[Although the Kleinrock approximation never enters the confidence intervals obtained from the `pnet` simulator, for lower values of $ρ$, it is close to the confidence intervals.
 However for larger values of $ρ$, it starts to drift apart very noticeably.]

 #pagebreak()